SpongeBob SquarePants (character): Creation and design

 Hillenburg had made several "horrible impersonations" before he finally conceived of his character.
 He compared the concept to Laurel and Hardy and Pee-wee Herman saying, "I think SpongeBob [was] born out of my love of Laurel and Hardy shorts.
 You've got that kind of idiot-buddy situation – that was a huge influence.
 SpongeBob was inspired by that kind of character: the Innocent – à la Stan Laurel."

 The first concept sketch portrayed the character wearing a red hat with a green base and a white business shirt with a tie.
 SpongeBob's look gradually changed.
 He also wore brown pants used in the final design.
 SpongeBob was designed to be a childlike character who was goofy and optimistic in a style similar to that made famous by Jerry Lewis.

 Originally, the character was to be named SpongeBoy (and the series named SpongeBoy Ahoy!), but this name was already in use for another product.
 This was discovered after voice acting for the original seven-minute pilot was recorded.
 Upon learning this, Hillenburg knew that the character's name still had to contain "Sponge" so viewers would not mistake him for a "Cheese Man".
 In 1997, he decided to use the name "SpongeBob" with "SquarePants" as a family name, with the latter referring to the character's square shape and having a "nice ring to it".

 Before commissioning SpongeBob as a full series, Nickelodeon executives insisted that it would not be popular unless the main character was a child who went to school.
 Stephen Hillenburg recalled in 2012 that Nickelodeon told him, "Our winning formula is animation about kids in school...
 We want you to put SpongeBob in school."
 Hillenburg was ready to "walk out" on Nickelodeon and abandon the series since he wanted SpongeBob to be an adult character.
-He eventually compromised by adding a new character to the main cast, Mrs. Puff, who is SpongeBob's boat-driving teacher.
+He eventually compromised by adding a new character to the main cast, Mrs. Puff, whose occupation as a driving instructor allowed SpongeBob to both appear as an adult and go to school, satisfying both Hillenburg and Nickelodeon.
 Hillenburg was happy with the compromise and said, "A positive thing for me that came out of it was [how it brought] in a new character, Mrs. Puff, who I love."